 |Noise||Monitor and reduce the sound levels from the turbines to meet emission standards.||A ‘marine’ attenuator was created to reduce the sound outputs.||N/A||Completed|

 |Noise||An environmental monitoring program (EMP) was developed by AZTI (www.azti.es) for the monitoring of the underwater sound produced by the Mutriku OWC Plant 2016.
 This program was funded by the Science, Research and Development Section of the Regional Government (Diputación Foral de Gipuzkoa)||Two sampling campaigns were undertaken in 13 sampling stations during summer and winter 2016.
 In each sampling station a 10 minute sound recording was done and the sound recorded was later processed and analysed||No evidences of significant acoustic impact coming from the Mutriku OWC Plant were obtained.
 Nevertheless some important limitations related with the design of the EMP suggested the development in the future of a more advanced monitoring strategy based on the implementation of a permanent acoustic underwater monitoring station cabled to the Mutriku OWC Plant.||Completed|

-Airborne measurements were made in the same locations and time period of that of the mobile surveys with a specific equipment developed by CTN of Cartagena (Spain).
-Finally, auxiliary measurements of depth profiles of conductivity and temperature, were undertaken using a CTD to calculate density and sound speed profiles to support underwater sound propagation analysis.
+Airborne measurements were made at the same locations and times as the mobile survey, with specific equipment developed by CTNaval.
+Auxiliary CTD data were obtained to support underwater sound propagation analysis.

 |Data available at Data Platform (marendata.eu).
 Report available at WESE PROJECT (wese-project.eu) ||Completed|